-The monthly mortgage payment is made up partly of a sum to repay a proportion of the amount borrowed (capital) and partly of a sum to repay the interest.
+The monthly mortgage payment is made up partly of an amount to repay a proportion of the amount borrowed (capital) and partly of an amount to repay the interest.

-Given that a higher proportion of capital will be ‘owed’ in the early years of the mortgage, the interest element of the monthly payment is higher than it is in later years.
+Given that more capital is owed in the early years of the mortgage, the interest element of the monthly payment is higher than in later years.

-As the mortgage term progresses and the amount of capital owed begins to decrease, the proportion of the monthly mortgage payment representing interest decreases.
-This means that as the term progresses on a capital and interest repayment mortgage, the sum paid each month towards the capital becomes greater and the amount towards interest reduces.
+As the mortgage term progresses and the capital owed begins to fall, the proportion of your monthly mortgage payment representing interest also falls.
+This means that as the term progresses on a capital-and-interest repayment mortgage, the amount you pay each month towards the capital becomes greater and the amount towards interest reduces.

-Providing all repayments are made, the loan will be repaid at the end of the term.
-We recommend that you take out appropriate insurance to ensure your mortgage is repaid if you should die during the mortgage term.
+If you make all the repayments, the loan will be repaid at the end of the term.
+We recommend you take out suitable insurance to ensure your mortgage is repaid in case you die during the mortgage term.

-The monthly mortgage payment consists of an amount sufficient to pay just the interest due on the full amount of the loan (for the full term).
-You pay none of the outstanding capital and at the end of the mortgage you will still owe the amount you originally borrowed.
+The monthly mortgage payment consists of an amount sufficient to pay only the interest due on the full amount of the loan (for the full term).
+You repay none of the capital owed.
+So at the end of the mortgage, you will still owe what you originally borrowed.

-The capital element of the loan will normally be repaid at the end of the term using some form of repayment strategy.
-It is your responsibility to ensure that a repayment strategy is in place to repay the mortgage at the end of the mortgage term.
-You also need to ensure any repayment strategy is reviewed regularly to ensure it is on target to repay your mortgage at the end of the term.
+The capital element of the loan will normally be repaid at the end of the term using some kind of repayment strategy.
+You are responsible for ensuring that a repayment strategy is in place to repay the mortgage at the end of the term.
+You also need to ensure that you review any repayment strategy regularly to ensure it is on target to repay your mortgage at the end of the term.

-You can also repay your mortgage using a combination of capital and interest and interest only payments.
-This is called part and part.
+You can also repay your mortgage using a combination of capital-and-interest and interest-only payments.
+This is called ‘part and part’.